Presentation in the discipline "art" on the topic "ancient mesopotamia". Artistic culture of the interfluve Mesopotamia mhk

 Art of the countries of Mesopotamia.
 Sumer.
 Assyria.
 Babylon.
 Persia

-MBU DO DSHI a.
+MBU TO DSHI a.
 Takhtamukay

 Jaste Saida Yurievna

 • The very first world civilizations were Mesopotamia, Ancient Egypt, the Indus Valley and Ancient China.
-Other major civilizations also arose near large rivers, as the fertile coastal soils allowed people to successfully engage in agriculture.
+Other major civilizations also arose near large rivers, as fertile coastal soils allowed people to successfully engage in agriculture.

 Sumer and Akkad